 RULE 4.
 Use of Paddle and Ball

 4a) Ball Change: Play should continue with the same ball as long as it is in good condition.
-In tournament matches (a) play should continue with the same ball throughout a set, and the ball should not be changed during the set unless: (i) the ball becomes clearly defective, such as a crack or split, or (ii) for any other reason all four players agree that the ball should be changed during the set (unless all four agree to the change to a new ball, play should continue with the same ball through the completion of the set - including tiebreaker); (b) at the end of a set, play can continue with the same ball (however, if any one player desires a new ball, a ball change is made).
+In tournament matches, play should continue with the same ball throughout a set, including tiebreaker, and the ball should not be changed during the set unless: (i) the ball becomes clearly defective, such as a crack or split, or (ii) for any other reason all four players agree that the ball should be changed during the set.
+(To avoid any disputes, it is desirable that the official, or in the absence of an official, the players decide on a specific ball-change pattern prior to starting the match, such as every 5 games or every 9 games, particularly during wet or cold conditions.)
+At the end of a set, play can continue with the same ball; however, if any one player desires a new ball, a ball change is made.

 RULE 5.
 The Game